Policy 3122PProcedure - Excused & Unexcused Absences

 The following are valid excuses for absences and tardiness.
 Assignments and/or activities not completed because of an excused absence or tardiness may be made up in the manner provided by the teacher.

-Absence due to: illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and inpatient or outpatient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible; family emergency including, but not limited to, a death or illness in the family; religious or cultural purpose, including observance of a religious or cultural holiday or participation in religious cultural instruction; court, judicial proceeding, court-ordered activity or jury service; post-secondary, technical school or apprenticeship program visitation, or scholarship interview; state recognized search and rescue activities consistent with RCW 28A.225.055; absences directly related to the student’s homeless or foster care/dependency status; absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010; Absences due to suspensions, expulsions or emergency expulsions imposed pursuant to chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in qualifying “course of study” activities as defined in WAC 392-121-107; Absences due to student safety concerns, including absences related to threats, assaults, or bullying; absences due to a student’s migrant status; An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee and a parent or emancipated youth; Absences related to the student’s illness, health condition, or medical appointments due to COVID-19; Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19; Absences related to the student’s employment or other family obligations during regularly scheduled school hours that are temporarily necessary due to COVID-19 until other arrangements can be made, including placement in a more flexible education program; Absences due to the student’s parent’s work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made; Absences due to the student’s lack of necessary instructional tools, including internet broadband access or connectivity; and Other COVID-19 related circumstances as determined between school and parent or emancipated youth.
+Absence due to: illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and inpatient or outpatient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible; family emergency including, but not limited to, a death or illness in the family; religious purposes; court, judicial proceeding, court-ordered activity or jury service; post-secondary, technical school or apprenticeship program visitation, or scholarship interview; state recognized search and rescue activities consistent with RCW 28A.225.055; directly related to the student’s homeless or foster care/dependency status; absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010; Absences due to suspensions, expulsions or emergency expulsions imposed pursuant to chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in qualifying “course of study” activities as defined in WAC 392-121-107; Absences due to student safety concerns, including absences related to threats, assaults, or bullying; absences due to a student’s migrant status; An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee and a parent or emancipated youth; Absences related to the student’s illness, health condition, or medical appointments due to COVID-19; Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19; Absences related to the student’s employment or other family obligations during regularly scheduled school hours that are temporarily necessary due to COVID-19 until other arrangements can be made, including placement in a more flexible education program; Absences due to the student’s parent’s work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made; Absences due to the student’s lack of necessary instructional tools, including internet broadband access or connectivity; and Other COVID-19 related circumstances as determined between school and parent or emancipated youth.

 When possible, the parent/guardian is expected to notify the school office on the morning of the absence by phone, email or written note and to provide the excuse for the absence.
 If no excuse is provided with the notification, or no notification is provided, the parent/guardian will submit an excuse via phone, email or written note within one week upon the student’s return to school.
 Adult students (those over eighteen) and emancipated students (those over sixteen who have been emancipated by court action) will notify the school office of their absences with a signed note of explanation.
 Students fourteen years old or older who are absent from school due to testing or treatment for a sexually transmitted disease will notify the school of their absence with a note of explanation, which will be kept confidential.
 Students thirteen years and older may do the same for mental health, drug or alcohol treatment; and all students have that right for family planning and abortion.

 A parent or guardian may request that a student be excused from attending school in observance of a religious holiday.
-In addition, a student, upon the request of his/her parent, may be excused for a portion of a school day to participate in religious instruction provided such is not conducted on school property.
+In addition, a student, upon the request of his/her parent/guardian, may be excused for a portion of a school day to participate in religious instruction provided such is not conducted on school property.
 A student will be allowed one make up day for each day of absence.

 Absence for parental-approved activities.
-This category of absence will be counted as excused for purposes agreed to by the principal and the parent.
+This category of absence will be counted as excused for purposes agreed to by the principal and the parent/guardian.
 An absence may not be approved if it causes a serious adverse effect on the student’s educational progress.
 The student may not be able to achieve the objectives of the unit of instruction as a result of absence from class.
 In such a case, a parent or guardian-approved absence would have an adverse effect on the student’s educational progress including the grade for the course.
-A student, upon the request of his/her parent, may be excused for a portion of a school day to participate in religious instruction provided such is not conducted on school property or otherwise involves the school to any degree.
+A student, upon the request of his/her parent/guardian, may be excused for a portion of a school day to participate in religious instruction provided such is not conducted on school property or otherwise involves the school to any degree.